 Christmas Tree Fires: Statistics & Prevention Tips

-Shopping, baking, decorating: with all the things you’re doing this time of year, taking extra time out for safety can seem like a tall order.
-But there are several basic precautions—like checking your cords and watering your tree every day—that can mean the difference between a happy holiday and a dangerous disaster.
-Here are the facts:
+Shopping, baking, decorating: With all the things you’re doing this time of year, taking extra time out for safety can seem like a tall order.
+But there are several basic precautions — like checking your cords and watering your tree every day — that can mean the difference between a happy holiday and a dangerous disaster.
+Here’s what you need to know to keep you and your family safe.

 How many Christmas tree fires occur each year?

-U.S. firefighters respond to roughly 200 Christmas tree fires per year, according to the NIST.
-The National Fire Protection Association (NFPA), which keeps track of Christmas tree fire averages, charts a steady decline in tree fires since 1980, when Americans suffered nearly 850 tree fires per year!
+U.S. firefighters respond to roughly 200 Christmas tree fires per year, according to the National Fire Research Laboratory at NIST.
+The National Fire Protection Association (NFPA), which keeps track of Christmas tree fire stats, charts a steady decline in tree fires since 1980, when Americans suffered nearly 850 tree fires per year!
 But tree fires are still happening too often, given the fact that they are largely avoidable.

 Are Christmas tree fires dangerous?